Professor of Music and Director Emeritus

 Dr. Ferrara currently sits on the Editorial Board of the journal Music and Moving Image (University of Illinois Press) and on the board of Editorial Consultants for the journal Philosophy of Music Education Review (Indiana University Press).
 He was Associate Editor of the Journal of Qualitative Evaluation in the Arts, and a member of the editorial board for the New York University Education Quarterly.
 He was a co-P.I. on federal and foundation grants for research in performing arts medicine and Vice President and co-founder of a non-profit federation of physicians and artists fostering research that bridges the arts to medicine.
 Dr. Ferrara was a winner of a Presidential Fellowship and the Daniel E. Griffiths Award for research, the latter regarding his writing and research on Schopenhauer's philosophy of music (Cambridge University Press).

 Dr. Ferrara is an active music copyright consultant for record, music publishing and motion picture companies, and individuals in the United States and abroad.
-He has given invited lectures in music copyright at Harvard University Law School (in each of the last six years), and several invited presentations in music copyright at Columbia University Law School.
-Dr. Ferrara has also given several peer-reviewed presentations regarding music copyright at meetings of the American Musicological Society, and two panel presentations for The Copyright Society of the United States.
+He has given invited lectures in music copyright at Harvard University Law School (in each of the last seven years), and several invited presentations in music copyright at Columbia University Law School.
+Dr. Ferrara has also given several peer-reviewed presentations regarding music copyright at meetings of the American Musicological Society, and panel presentations for numerous organizations such as The Copyright Society of the United States.